microsoft/Build-SCXcore/README.md

 are generally upwards compatible when installed on newer Linux systems.

 A notable exception: We use the OpenSSL package, and we can't tell if we need OpenSSL v0.9.8 or OpenSSL v1.0.x.
-As a result, we have a [special process](https://github.com/Microsoft/ostc-openssl/blob/master/README.md) to build both both versions of OpenSSL that we can link against.
+As a result, we have a [special process](https://github.com/Microsoft/ostc-openssl/blob/master/README.md) to build both versions of OpenSSL that we can link against.

 Once OpenSSL is set up, you need to configure omsagent to include the
 ```--enable-ulinux``` qualifier, like this:<br>```./configure --enable-ulinux```